Malmesbury Abbey

-Malmesbury Abbey, at Malmesbury in Wiltshire, England, is a religious house dedicated to Saint Peter and Saint Paul.
-It was one of the few English houses with a continuous history from the 7th century through to the dissolution of the monasteries.
+Malmesbury Abbey, at Malmesbury in Wiltshire, England, is a former Benedictine abbey dedicated to Saint Peter and Saint Paul.
+It was one of the few English religious houses with a continuous history from the 7th century through to the Dissolution of the Monasteries.

 Monastic history

-In the later seventh century, the site of the Abbey was chosen by Maildubh, an Irish monk who established a hermitage, teaching local children.
-Toward the end of his life, in the late seventh century, the area was conquered by the Saxons.
+In the later seventh century, the site of the Abbey was chosen by Máel Dub, an Irish monk who established a hermitage, teaching local children.
+Towards the end of his life, in the late seventh century, the area was conquered by the Saxons.
 Malmesbury Abbey was founded as a Benedictine monastery around 676 by the scholar-poet Aldhelm, a nephew of King Ine of Wessex.
-The town of Malmesbury grew around the expanding Abbey and under Alfred the Great was made a burh, with an assessment of 12 hides.
+The town of Malmesbury grew up around the expanding Abbey and under Alfred the Great was made a burh, with an assessment of 12 hides.

-In AD 941, King Æthelstan was buried in the Abbey. Æthelstan had died in Gloucester in October 939.
+In October 939 Æthelstan, king of Wessex and of the English, died in Gloucester, and in the year 941 his remains were buried in the Abbey.
 The choice of Malmesbury over the New Minster in Winchester indicated that the king remained an outsider to the West Saxon court.
 A mint was founded at the Abbey around this time.

 The Abbey developed an illustrious reputation for academic learning under the rule of abbots such as Aldhelm, John Scotus Eriugena, Alfred of Malmesbury and Aelfric of Eynsham.

 The Abbey was the site of an early attempt at human flight when, during the early 11th century, the monk Eilmer of Malmesbury attached wings to his body and flew from a tower.
 Eilmer flew over 200 yards (200 m) before landing, breaking both legs.
 He later remarked that the only reason he did not fly further was the lack of a tail on his glider.

 The Domesday Book of 1086 says of the Abbey: